JMIBarth/tutorials/research_question/README.md

 * The black-headed gull (*Chroicocephalus ridibundus*) that can also be observed along the Rhine in Basel and is especially abundand in the winter months
 * The charismatic Atlantic puffin (*Fratercula arctica*), also referred to as "parrots" or "clowns of the sea"
 * The bar-tailed godwit, a species holding the record for the longest non-stop migration flight (~12,000 km between Alaska and New Zealand in eight days)
-* The family Charadriidae, including the the northern lapwing with its long head crest and iridescent plumage, which you can observe in the [Tierpark Lange-Erlen](https://www.erlen-verein.ch/) in Basel, as well as the four New Zealand endemic species: the wrybill (*Anarhynchus frontalis*) the only species whose beak is always bent sideways to the right, the double-banded plover (*Charadrius bicinctus*), the New Zealand plover (*Charadrius obscurus*), and the shore plover (*Thinornis novaeseelandiae*).
+* The family Charadriidae, including the the northern lapwing with its long head crest and iridescent plumage, which you can observe in the [Tierpark Lange-Erlen](https://www.erlen-verein.ch/) in Basel or the [Petite Camargue](https://www.birdingplaces.eu/en/birdingplaces/france/petite-camargue-alsacienne) in Alsace, as well as the four New Zealand endemic species: the wrybill (*Anarhynchus frontalis*), the only species whose beak is always bent sideways to the right, the double-banded plover (*Charadrius bicinctus*), the New Zealand plover (*Charadrius obscurus*), and the shore plover (*Thinornis novaeseelandiae*).

 A list of species that we will include in our phylogenetic analyses: